ThomasPfuhl/gdm/README.md

     chmod -R g+w app/Http/Controllers
     chmod -R g+w resources/views

+This is done in a handy PHP script, and must be executed after each schema modification.
+The script may also be called in the Admin Dashboard, so you do not need a commandline access.

+    (cd lib/tools; php make_ui.php)

+PENDING: many-to-many relations are not yet generated automagically.

-You might have to have sudoers' rights for the following commands:
+You might have to have sudoers' rights for the following commands

     chgrp -R www-data app/Models
     chgrp -R www-data app/Http/Controllers
     chgrp -R www-data resources/views
     chgrp  www-data app/Http/routes.php

-PENDING: many-to-many relations are not yet generated automagically.

-This is done in a handy PHP script, and must be executed after each schema modification.
-The script may also be called in the Admin Dashboard, so you do not need a commandline access.

-    (cd lib/tools; php make_ui.php)

 ## Documentation